 “There never has been a better judge of raw baseball talent than Huggins,” columnist Arthur Robinson would later write.
 “And every manager of the Yankees since him – all of them – have benefited from the foundation of the dynasty he built.”

 Huggins' life came to a tragic end on Sept.
 25, 1929.
 After receiving transfusions to treat a skin infection and a bout of influenza, the 51-year-old Huggins developed a blood infection that proved fatal.
-The Mighty Mite’s funeral was held in Yankee Stadium, drawing thousands of tearful fans.
 The American League canceled its games while the Yankees’ star players wept openly for their fallen manager.

 “He was more like a father to me than anything else,” remembered Gehrig.
 “I call him the squarest shooter I ever knew in baseball.”